 Production contracts are used for livestock, poultry and crop production.
-Under poultry or livestock production contracts, the farm/ranch operator (for example, a feedlot or broiler grower) usually houses and feeds the poultry or livestock until they reach a specified age or weight.
-The contractor usually either pays most of the production expenses or reimburses the contractee for the expenses while the commodity is on the contractee's operation.
+Under poultry or livestock production contracts, the farm/ranch operator (for example, a feedlot or broiler grower) houses and feeds the poultry or livestock until they reach a specified age or weight.
+The contractor usually provides many production inputs and reimburses the contractee for expenses incurred while the commodity is on the contractee's operation.
 For example, in broiler contracts, the contractor normally provides chicks, feed, chemicals, transportation, and technical assistance.